 - One Country, Many Stories: Tales from a Diverse America

 America is a great melting pot - of people, of cultures and of stories!
-No matter what our heritage, or where are families first came from, we all share the same basic concerns of being human, and we can relate to and enjoy the stories that are told by people with roots from all over the world.
+No matter what our heritage, or where our families first came from, we all share the same basic concerns of being human, and we can relate to and enjoy the stories that are told by people with roots from all over the world.
 Listening to these stories builds empathy for people of different backgrounds, and reminds us that we are all part of the same human family.

 A World of Giving: Multi-cultural tales of the Winter Season